-Clients rely on Mr. Parker for assistance in a variety of disputes.
-He has extensive experience analyzing disputes and developing and supervising implementation of litigation strategies in construction-related matters, lease administration, bankruptcies and other real estate-related litigation.
+Clients rely on Dean for assistance in a variety of disputes.
+He has extensive experience analyzing disputes and developing and supervising implementation of litigation strategies in construction-related matters, lease administration, bankruptcies, and other real estate-related litigation.

 - American Bar Association